 Make sure to be on site at the testing center when your scheduled testing date arrives.
 When you have completed your exam, it will be scored and CPAES will submit your scores to the Delaware Board of Accountancy.
 You will then receive your scores via mail from the Board to find out if you pass and what your score was.

 Experience needed to gain licensure in Delaware

-Delaware has some practical experience requirements before you will be able to apply for licensure in the state.
-Before you begin the process of working on your experience component, you will first need to take and finish the regulation ethics course through the American Institute of Certified Public Accountants (AICPA), the ethics course is a self-study class.
+Delaware has some practical experience requirements before you will be able to apply for a Delaware state cpa license.
+Before you begin the process of working on your experience component, you will first need to take and finish the mandated American Institute of Certified Public Accountants (AICPA) ethics course.
+The AICPA ethics course is a self-study class.
 However, the course isn't free, it costs around $190 in total.
-When you finish it, you will be given a certificate that you will need to print.
+When you finish it, you will be given a printable certificate.
 You will then mail the report out and with your application for your permit and to practice to the Delaware Board of Accountancy.

-You will need to finish a minimum of a one year period of full-time work as an accountant while you are under the supervision of a CPA before you will be eligible for your license.
+You must complete at least a one year period of full-time work as an accountant.
+The board of accountancy requires you to work under the supervision of a CPA before you will be eligible for your license.
 You must earn your practical experience by working in private industry, for the government, in academia, or in public practice.
-The CPA who supervises you must verify your work by completing your affidavit of supervised work experience form.
-Countable supervised experience must have been earned in the past 10 years, and your supervising CPA must have a valid license.
-Required experience includes auditing, taxation, dealing with accounting law, understanding terms, working in an advisory capacity, accounting technology, and more.
+The CPA who verifies your work on a form they must complete and sign.
+For your experience to count, you must complete it in a window 10 years prior to your application, and your supervising CPA must have a valid CPA license.
+Required experience includes duties in auditing, taxation, dealing with accounting law, understanding terms, working in an advisory capacity, accounting technology, and more.

-After you have completed your educational requirements, your Uniform CPA Exam, and your practical experience, you will be ready to obtain your licensure.
+After you have completed your educational requirements, passed your Uniform CPA Exam, the AICPA ethics exam, and concluded your required supervised experience, you will be ready to obtain your licensure.
 In Delaware, all CPAs must first obtain a certificate and then a permit to practice.